MianSaadTahir/Nike-Store/README.md

 # NikeStore

 **NikeStore** is a inventory management system developed in C# with MS SQL database integration .
-It provides a centralized platform for managing inventory, sales, customer relations, suppliers, and reporting, aimed at enhancing efficiency for both admin and customer users.
+It provides a centralized platform for managing inventory, sales, and customer relations aimed at enhancing efficiency for both admin and customer users.
 This system follows Object-Oriented Programming (OOP) principles, including association, encapsulation, inheritance, and polymorphism.
 It is built using a 3-tier architecture consisting of BL, DL, UI.

 ## Table of Contents
 - [Features](#features)